hipe/tmx/lib/skylab/meta-hell/doc/issues/048-what-are-touchers-and-when-should-you-use-them.md

-# what are puffers and when should you use them? :[#048]
+# what are touchers and when should you use them? :[#048]

-puffers are an experimental new way to extend modules. we don't know if they're a good way.
+touchers are an experimental new way to extend modules. we don't know if they're a good way.

-as opposed to a module, which can be added to the ancestor chain of another module with either `include` or `prepend`, a collection of method puffers can give you more fine-grained control on what to do with a method definition given whether that method may already be defined in the client module itself or in its ancestor chain.
+as opposed to a module, which can be added to the ancestor chain of another module with either `include` or `prepend`, a collection of method touchers can give you more fine-grained control on what to do with a method definition given whether that method may already be defined in the client module itself or in its ancestor chain.